xmtp/xmtp-js/README.md

 #### Manually handling private key storage

-The SDK will handle key storage for the user by encrypting the private key bundle using a signature generated from the wallet, and storing the encrypted payload it on the XMTP network.
+The SDK will handle key storage for the user by encrypting the private key bundle using a signature generated from the wallet, and storing the encrypted payload on the XMTP network.
 This can be awkward for some server-side applications, where you may only want to give the application access to the XMTP keys but not your wallet keys.
 Mobile applications may also want to store keys in a secure enclave rather than rely on decrypting the remote keys on the network each time the application starts up.

 You can export the key bundle using the static method `Client.getKeys`, save them somewhere secure, and then provide those keys at a later time to initialize a new client using the exported XMTP identity.